victorjeman/victorjeman-website/data/posts/content/how-to-make-fear-your-best-friend-when-trying-new-things.md

 - I don’t have a good camera and mic.
 - I don’t have enough time; I need to relax a little after six.
 - My voice is squeaky.
-- My English not that good.
+- My English is not that good.
 I have a funny accent.
 - There are so many tutorials on the internet; why would I want to add more?

 Great points.
 I have only one thing to say; that's crap!